PluralKit/PluralKit/docs/content/user-guide.md

     pk;member Jo proxy [text]
     pk;member Skyler proxy S:text

+You can now type a message enclosed in / prefixed by your proxy tags, and it'll be deleted by PluralKit and reposted with the appropriate member name and avatar (if set).

+⚠️ Currently, you can't use `<angle brackets>` as proxy tags, due to a bug where custom server emojis will (wrongly) be interpreted as proxying with that member (see [issue #37](https://github.com/PluralKit/PluralKit/issues/37)).

 ### Using multiple distinct proxy tag pairs
 If you'd like to proxy a member in multiple ways (for example, a name or a nickname, uppercase and lowercase variants, etc), you can add multiple tag pairs.
 When proxying, you may then use any of the tags to proxy for that specific member.